-Use the NIH form Continuation Format Page www.grants.nih.gov/grants/funding/phs398/phs398.html#
+Use the NIH form Continuation Format Page available on the internet at www.grants.nih.gov/grants/funding/phs398/phs398.html#

 List the Mentor and each associate investigator and consultant.
 Include a brief description of how and to what extent each will be involved in the proposed project.